EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 .. admonition:: Description

-   Airborne imaging spectroscopy data is well suited for urban mapping.
-The high spectral and spatial resolution enhances the separability of surface types and preserves the spatial detail of many urban features.
-This exercise…
+   Airborne imaging spectroscopy data proves highly effective for urban mapping.
+The combination of high spectral and spatial resolution enhances the separability  of surface types and preserves intricate spatial details of various urban features.
+This exercise...

    * Provides an insight into how urban areas are depicted by airborne hyperspectral images and introduces a hierarchical classification scheme commonly adopted for urban mapping.
    * Introduces basic functionalities of the EnMAP-Box.
-You will get to know the graphical user interface, and you will learn how to load data, visualize raster and vector data, and use the basic navigation tools.
+You will familiarizing yourself with the graphical user interface, and learn how to load data, visualize raster and vector data, and use the basic navigation tools.

+    Duration: 15 min

 1. Start the EnMAP-Box
 ----------------------

-* Start QGIS and click the |enmapbox| icon in the toolbar to open the EnMAP-Box.
-The GUI of the EnMAP-Box consists of a **Menu** and a **Toolbar**, panels for **Data Sources** and **Data Views**, and the **QGIS Processing Toolbox** including the **EnMAP-Box geoalgorithms**.
+* Launch QGIS and click the |enmapbox| icon in the toolbar to open the EnMAP-Box.
+The EnMAP-Box GUI comprises a **Menu** and a **Toolbar**, panels for **Data Sources** and **Data Views**, and the **QGIS Processing Toolbox**, which includes the **EnMAP-Box geoalgorithms**.

 .. image:: tut_img/01_gui.png
    :width: 100%